 If your client isn’t seriously ill, hasn’t discussed this option with you at length, or wants to grant power of attorney to someone you’ve never heard him or her mention, it may be time to ask them why they feel the need to do this.

 Elder financial abuse can be a tricky situation to navigate, but financial advisors owe it to their clients to be on the lookout.
-When spotted early, the damages from this kind of exploitation can be minimized.
+When spotted early, the damage from this kind of exploitation can be minimized.